jinyus/dart_beacon/Readme.md

 Dependency injection refers to the process of providing an instance of a beacon or BeaconController to your widgets. `state_beacon` ships with a lightweight dependency injection library called [lite_ref](https://pub.dev/packages/lite_ref) that makes it easy and ergonomic to provide Beacons and BeaconControllers to your widgets.
 It also manages disposal of both.

-NB: You can use another DI library such as [Provider](https://pub.dev/packages/provider).
+NB: You can use another DI library such as `Provider`.

 In the example below, the controller will be disposed when the `CounterText` is unmounted: